KikoXtreme/Space-Object-Tracker/server/readme.md

 }
 ```

-## Update todo by provided todoId
+## Update object by provided objectId

-Update an existing todo by sending a `PUT` request to `/todos/{todoId}` with property `isCompleted`.
-The service will respond with an object, containing newly updated todo.
+Update an existing object by sending a `PUT` request to `/objects/{objectId}` with property `isCompleted`.
+The service will respond with an object, containing newly updated object.

 ### Body